informalsystems/hermes/guide/src/local_chains.md

 In order to run the script, you will need a `TOML` configuration file to be passed as a parameter.
 Please check the [`Configuration`](./config.md) section for more information about the relayer configuration file.

-The following configuration file in the `scripts` folder can be used for running the local chains:
+The following configuration file in the `ibc-rs` repository folder can be used for running the local chains:

-#### config.toml
+#### config_example.toml
 ```toml
 [global]
 timeout = '10s'